 \section{Modeling Source Count Evolution}

 To qualitatively interpret the results, we simulate FRB populations based on a simple model, to reproduce detection and classifications under the CHIME observing setups as a function of $T$ (Appendix \ref{app:simulation}).
 Because our primary goal is to interpret the observed source counts, we adopted a simplified approach, focusing on modeling the observed FRB population above CHIME's detection limit ($\sim 5$ Jy ms; \citealt{chime-catalog1}).
-We employ a Monte Carlo simulation that includes both repeating and truly non-repeating sources.
+We employ a Monte Carlo simulation that includes both repeating and truly non-repeating sources\footnote{Throughout the paper, we focus on the observational properties of FRBs, and the use of the term ``true'' (or ``genuine'') repeating/non-repeating FRBs is not intended as a physical definition but rather as a descriptive label within the observational context.}.
 In the case of repeating sources, we model the distribution of time intervals between consecutive bursts using the Weibull distribution, based on the evidence for highly clustered distribution in the burst arrival times inferred from some repeaters \citep{opperman18,nimmo23}.
 The waiting time distribution is characterized by two parameters: the mean repeating rate denoted as $r$, and the degree of wait-time clustering represented by $k$.
 To determine the mean repeating rate ($r$), we sample from the differential rate distribution $dN/dr \propto r^{-q}$ $(r_{\rm min}<r<r_{\rm max})$, where $q$ ($>0$) is the power-law index and $r_{\rm min}$ is the minimum repeating rate.
 Both $q$ and $r_{\rm min}$ are free parameters in our analysis.
 We set the maximum repeating rate $r_{\rm max}$ to a fixed value of $10^{0.5}\ {\rm hr^{-1}}$ \citep{ai21,lu20}, constrained by the most active repeaters in the literature.

 Under the assumption of uniformly distributed repeating sources across the sky ($-11^\circ < \delta < 90^\circ$) and burst time series following the Weibull distribution, we simulate the hypothetical CHIME detections, considering the declination-dependent exposure time window for each transit.
 Within these simulated time windows, we count apparently non-repeating ($N_{\rm rn}$, only detected once so far) and repeating ($N_{\rm rr}$, detected more than once) events from the repeating population.
 We introduce the total number of simulated repeating sources, denoted as $N_{\rm r}^{\rm tot}$, as a free parameter that scales with the model source count (Appendix \ref{app:simulation}).